majianjia/QingStation/doc/anemometer.md

 The method I implemented first is called **Peak Matching**.
 First, we locate the maximum value as the main peak of the beam.
 Then we detect the turning point of a few peaks before and after the main peak.
-We store both positive peak and negative peaks (valleys) with their index and value.
+We store both positive peak and negative peaks (valleys) with their indexes and values.

 In the searching stage, we slide the newly measured peaks with previously collected reference peaks (calibration) and do a set of Mean Square Error (MSE) based on each peak difference.
 Then we can use the minimum MSE to match the offset if there is any.